TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/current_sense/sdfm_nc_examples.md

 ## Nine Channels (Single PRU)

-Only one core, PRU, is used for these examples.
-The single PRU core supports nine channels (channels 0-8) in normal mode (non-snoop, non-load-share).
+Only one core (PRU) is used for these examples.
+The single PRU core supports all nine channels (channels 0-8) in normal mode (non-snoop, non-load-share).

 1. **Continuous Mode Example**
         - Continuous Normal Current sampling.
         - Nine channels: Channel 0 to Channel 8.
-        - Each channel has an individual interrupt to Arm® Cortex®-R5F.
-        - ICSS PWM trip-based Fast Detect.
-ICSS PWM0 instance is used to generate the PWM trip.
+        - ICSS PWM trip-based Fast Detect for channels 0 to 5.
         - ICSS PWM trip-based Over Current detection.
-ICSS PWM0 instance is used to generate the PWM trip.
+ICSS PWM instances are used to generate the PWM trip.
                 - **Note:** Over Current OSR should be equal to Normal Current OSR.

 2. **Trigger Mode Example**
         - Nine channels: Channel 0 to Channel 8.
         - Trigger-based Normal Current sampling synchronized with EPWM.
         - A common interrupt is used for all nine channels.
-        - ICSS PWM trip-based Fast Detect.
-ICSS PWM0 instance is used to generate the PWM trip.
+        - ICSS PWM trip-based Fast Detect for channels 0 to 5.
+                **Note:** Over Current is not supported.

+\note **Fast Detect Hardware Limitation:** Channels 6-8 Fast Detect errors cannot trigger ICSS PWM trip zone blocks due to hardware constraints.
+For applications requiring trip generation from these channels, refer to the software-based workaround described in \ref OC_FD_TRIP.

+\note **Normal Current and Over Current Cycle Budget Constraints:** Simultaneous normal current and over current operation on a single PRU core has processing limitations:
+- **More than 3 channels enabled:** Not recommended to enable both NC and OC together due to insufficient processing time per channel.
+- **3 or fewer channels enabled:** Both NC and OC may work together, but success depends on the configured OSR and SDFM clock rate.
+Lower OSR values and higher clock rates increase the risk of cycle budget issues.
+- **Recommendation:** When using more than 3 channels or operating with low OSR values, use Fast Detect instead of Over Current for trip generation.
+Fast Detect is more suitable for multi-channel configurations.

 ## Nine Channels (Load-Share Mode)